 This is known as 'referred assessment' and these reassessments will normally take place in the same academic year as the original assessment.
 The Examination Board will then make decisions on your progress and advise you accordingly of the decisions and next steps.
-Referred assessment at Masters level will be capped at 40% and this is the mark that will be shown on a transcript of results as a 40R. (the capped mark is applied to the unit level mark, not just the failed element).
-It is this mark that will be used to calculate your final degree classification.
+Referred assessment at Masters level will be capped in the following way